CodingGagan/markdown_test/kubecost-cloud/kubecost-cloud-cloud-billing-integrations/kubecost-cloud-gcp-integration.md

 ## Adding an integration

-In the Kubecost Cloud UI, begin by selecting _Settings_ in the left navigation.
+In the nOps Cloud UI, begin by selecting _Settings_ in the left navigation.
 Scroll down to Cloud Integrations, then select _View Additional Details_.
 The Cloud Integrations dashboard opens.
 Select _+ Add Integration_.
 Then, select _GCP Integration_ from the slide panel.

 ### Step 1: Enable billing data export